negbie/oracle-cert-renew/README.md

 2. Update the specified TLS profile to use the new certificate
 3. Optionally delete the old certificate record
 4. Save and activate the configuration
-5. Display a reminder to reboot the SBC if needed

-**Important:** After updating the TLS profile, you may need to reboot the SBC for the new certificate to take effect on the REST API interface.

 ### Automation Example